 - whether you (or a partner) want to become pregnant fairly soon, many years away or not at all

-- how you (and a partner) want contraception to suit your lifestyle
+- how you (and/or a partner) want contraception to suit your lifestyle

-- whether you (or a partner) want to use the method every day, every time you have sex or less often.
+- whether you (or a partner) want to use a contraceptive method every day, every time you have sex or less often.

 My Contraception Tool is an interactive tool that can help you choose a method of contraception.
 Answer some simple questions about your lifestyle and preferences and the tool will show you which methods of contraception could suit you.